Resources

 Lindsay Schenkel, Associate Professor, PhD University of Nebraska-Lincoln: Developmental Psychopathology, Serious Mental Illness, Social Cognition

-Audrey Smerbeck, Assistant Professor, PhD University at Buffalo: Autism Spectrum Disorders, Testing & Psychometrics
+Audrey Smerbeck, Associate Professor, PhD University at Buffalo: Autism Spectrum Disorders, Testing & Psychometrics

-Tina Sutton, Assistant Professor, PhD University at Albany: Psychology of Language, Cognition & Emotion, Emotion Word Representation Within & Across Languages, Hemispheric Specialization
+Tina Sutton, Associate Professor, PhD University at Albany: Psychology of Language, Cognition & Emotion, Emotion Word Representation Within & Across Languages, Hemispheric Specialization